 Autoregressive large language models (AR-LLMs) have demonstrated remarkable capabilities in addressing sophisticated reasoning tasks, such as solving challenging math questions and completing coding tasks \citep{jaech2024openai, anthropic2025claude4, guo2025deepseek, novikov2025alphaevolve, kimiteam2025kimi}.
 While these models form their amazing capabilities from pretraining on massive text corpora, the main powerhouse behind the success is scaling the post-training phase with reinforcement learning (RL) techniques, such as Proximal Policy Optimization (PPO, \citet{schulman2017proximal}) and Group Relative Policy Optimization (GRPO, \citet{shao2024deepseekmath}), which enhance model abilities through exploration of reward functions and go beyond static datasets.
 While possessing extraordinary competence, AR-LLMs are known to be expensive for inference due to their sequential, fixed left-to-right generation order, which currently prohibits large-scale deployment.

-With the aim of addressing such issues, diffusion large language models (dLLMs) have been investigated as an alternative to the AR models.
-Unlike their counterparts, dLLMs iteratively refine a sequence from a masked state, allowing for any-order generation, and have shown promising performance in text generation tasks. dLLMs, such as LLaDA \citep{nie2025large} and Dream \citep{ye2025dream}, have demonstrated competitive performances on many tasks compared to similar-size AR baselines.
-Recently, commercial models such as Mercury \citep{inception2025mercury} and Gemini Diffusion \citep{deepmind_gemini_diffusion} have demonstrated the capability to achieve a magnitude higher inference throughput without sacrificing generation quality, suggesting dLLM as a promising future direction for language modeling.
-However, one question that remains largely unanswered is how to transfer the success of RL on LLM to dLLM, thereby further scaling up the model's skills.
+To address such issues, diffusion large language models (dLLMs) have been investigated as an alternative to the AR models.
+Unlike AR-LLMs, dLLMs iteratively refine a sequence from masked inputs, enabling any-order generation, and have shown promising performance on text modeling tasks. dLLMs such as LLaDA \citep{nie2025large} and Dream \citep{ye2025dream}, have demonstrated competitive performances on many tasks compared to similar-size AR baselines.
+Recently, commercial models such as Mercury \citep{inception2025mercury} and Gemini Diffusion \citep{deepmind_gemini_diffusion} have demonstrated the ability to achieve significantly higher inference throughput without sacrificing generation quality, suggesting dLLMs as a promising direction for language modeling.
+However, one question that remains largely unanswered is how to transfer the success of RL on LLMs to dLLMs, thereby further scaling up their capability.

 Designing RL algorithms for dLLMs faces two major challenges.
-Due to the bidirectional nature of dLLMs, estimating the log probability of the generated sequences is more expensive than for AR models, making it less favorable to naively adapt LLM post-training algorithms like GRPO to dLLMs, as they heavily rely on such estimation.
+Due to the bidirectional nature of dLLMs, estimating the log probability of generated sequences is more expensive than for AR models, making it less favorable to naively adapt LLM post-training algorithms like GRPO to dLLMs, which heavily rely on this estimate.
 The GRPO-style algorithms also do not leverage dLLM's unique characteristic of having a \textit{forward} noising process, as they are backward-only algorithms when using generated rollouts.
 Moreover, existing RL frameworks for enhancing LLM reasoning capabilities overly focus on reward maximization \citep{guo2025deepseek, liu2025understanding, zheng2025group}.
-By targeting only the reward mode, these approaches do not properly utilize dLLM's potential in generating more diverse responses than LLMs due to the random-order nature \citep{gong2025diffucoder}.
+By targeting only the reward mode, these approaches do not fully leverage dLLMs' potential to generate diverse responses, given the task's random-order nature \citep{gong2026diffucoder}.